-Upon successful completion of the Paramedic Program, graduates will receive course completion certificates and eligibility to take the National Registry Examination.
-In addition, graduates will receive NAEMT PHTLS-Advanced, AHA ACLS, AHA ACLS-EP, AHA PALS and PEPP certificates.
-Graduates will be well prepared to take charge of patient care in the pre-hospital setting.
+Upon successful completion of the Paramedic Program, graduates will receive course completion certificates and eligibility to challenge the National Registry Examination.
+In addition, graduates will receive AHA ACLS, AHA ACLS-EP, AHA PALS and PEPP certificates.
+Graduates will be well prepared to take charge of patient care in the prehospital setting.

-The curriculum includes approximately 800 hours of online didactic instruction, meeting or exceeding all aspect of the National EMS Education Standards for the Paramedic.
-As stated above, in addition to the standard curriculum other subjects included are: PALS, ACLS, ACLS-EP, PEPP or EPC, and PHTLS.
+The curriculum includes approximately 800 hours of face to face and online didactic instruction and lab instruction - meeting or exceeding all aspect of the National EMS Education Standards for the Paramedic.
+As stated above, in addition to the standard curriculum other subjects included are: PALS, ACLS, ACLS-EP, PEPP or EPC.

 Clinical experience will be conducted in the Emergency Room, Recovery Room, Labor & Delivery, Operating Room, Psychiatric Unit, Intensive Care Units, and Local EMS Services.
 Medical facilities throughout New Mexico provide clinical sites.
-There is a mandatory total of 340 hours of clinical time.
+There is a mandatory total of 450 hours of clinical time.